okaditya84/My-Portfolio/README.md

 # Aditya Jethani

-This is my personal website where I have to potray my skills about web technologies. 😃
+This is my personal website showcasing the AI systems, research, and full-stack products I've shipped recently. 😃

 ## Description